Merkoba/Meltdown/README.md

 ![](https://i.imgur.com/wFolNJH.jpg)

-To install use a virtual env and `requirements.txt`.

-You can use `scripts/venv.sh` to automate this.

-To run it manually use `run.sh`.
+You will need [llama.cpp](https://github.com/ggerganov/llama.cpp) installed.

+---

-You might be able to install it with `pipx`:
+You might be able to install with `pipx`:

 ```sh
 pipx install git+https://github.com/madprops/meltdown
 ```

 Which should provide the `meltdown` command.

+---

+To install manually use a virtual env and `requirements.txt`.

+You can use `scripts/venv.sh` to automate this.

+To run it use `run.sh`.